 • International trust disputes involving property assets including claims of beneficial ownership.

-• Professional negligence claims arising from property transactions.
+• Professional negligence claims arising from formation of trusts and property transactions.

 • Company and family business/shareholder partnership disputes including corporate governance aspects of high-value freehold residential companies.